 Syphilis is a sexually-transmitted disease brought on by the bacteria known as spirochaete bacterium.
 It can impact on men and women, young and adults.
 It is also known as a “great imitator” on account of its capability to imitate the warning signs of other infections.
 This is largely the reason why identifying syphilis is very difficult.

 Syphilis can be passed on to someone else via sexual activities.
 Expecting mothers who are afflicted with it can pass it to their unborn.
 Since syphilis is easily transmitted, it is crucial that you educate yourselves on how to protect against from getting it and be aware of its symptoms.
-There are several warning signs of syphilis and they are classified in three distinctive stages.
+There are several warning signs of syphilis and they are classified into three distinct stages.

-Throughout the first stage of syphilis, you will develop certain sores at the infected area.
-This sore is referred to as a shanker.
-It could seem like a lesion and typically grows in the genital parts.
+- Throughout the first stage of syphilis, you will develop certain sores at the infected area.
+This sore is referred to as a Shanker.
+It would seem like a lesion and typically grows in the genital parts.
 Having said that, in some instances, these shankers may grow in other parts of the body.
 Someone who gets into contact with these lesions can have a very high chance of getting afflicted as well.
-These things commonly show after 30 days of contracting the bacteria and vanish after approximately a week .Despite the fact that the shankers are gone on a person’s body; he or she still has syphilis infection and thus never feel that it is already healed.
+These things commonly show after 30 days of contracting the bacteria and vanish after approximately a week.Despite the fact that the shankers are gone on a person’s body; he or she still has syphilis infection and thus never feel that it is already healed.

-The second stage of syphilis includes even more signs which includes mild to severe headaches, fever, patchy hair loss, joint fever, swollen lymph nodes, appetite loss, body rash, muscle aches, and flue-like conditions.
+- The second stage of syphilis includes, even more, signs which include mild to severe headaches, fever, patchy hair loss, joint fever, swollen lymph nodes, appetite loss, body rash, muscle aches, and flu-like conditions.
 These signs or symptoms are really prevalent to other health conditions so it is difficult enough to know very well what sort of disease an individual really has.

-The third stage is also referred to as the latent stage.
+- The third stage is also referred to as the latent stage.
 It is considered as the phase after the second stage signs or symptoms have disappeared.
-Even though a syphilis infected person no longer displays some of the symptoms, he or she can still transmit the germs and bacteria by way of blood transfusion.
+Even though syphilis-infected person no longer displays some of the symptoms, he or she can still transmit the germs and bacteria by way of blood transfusion.

 In case you commence experiencing one of the symptoms already stated, you must go to a doctor right away.
 There is no reason to wait around as the infection can spread at a super fast speed.
 It is important to get tested promptly so that you can get treated before it is far too late